matthias-k/git-sync/README.md

+Note: git-sync is currently work-in-progress and not yet fully functioning.

 # git-sync

 `git-sync` is a tool to automatically keep a git repository in sync with its remote.
 It's main intended usecase is for smartphones